kappter/blocktime/README.markdown

 ## Notes
 - The app runs in the browser and does not save data between sessions (day types, schedules, and undo stack reset on reload unless saved/loaded).
-- The saved JSON file now includes the resolution (15, 30, or 60 minutes), ensuring accurate time calculations when loaded.
+- The saved JSON file includes the resolution (15, 30, or 60 minutes), ensuring accurate time calculations when loaded.
 - Block labels show the category and time range, making it clear what time each block represents.
 - The "Time Allocation Totals" section shows running hours per category and overall, updated as you add, copy, load, or undo blocks.
 - The "Undo Last Action" button reverts the last block placement, day copy, or day type application (up to 10 actions).
 - The "Copy Day" feature duplicates a day’s schedule, and "Day Types" let you save and reuse schedules (e.g., for Work or Weekend days).
 - The "Save Schedule" feature downloads a JSON file with resolution, categories, grid, and day types, and "Load Schedule" restores it.
-- The PDF export includes your name, a motivational summary, table, week view, and pie chart, suitable for assignment submission.
+- The PDF export is now in landscape orientation, with a larger week view (~260mm wide, ~60mm tall) and pie chart (~100mm) for better readability, using larger fonts for block labels, time markers, and day labels.
 - The single-day view, touch/click support, and responsive design (85vw grid, 80vh height) ensure a smooth mobile experience.
 - Time markers are integrated as a table-like column on the left, with labels spanning multiple slots for clarity.
 - Controls are simplified with a clean, minimal design (reduced padding, shadows, and font sizes).
 - If controls don’t appear or layout issues occur, check DevTools (F12) Console for errors.
-- If you encounter issues (e.g., script loading), ensure files are in the same directory and use a local server.
+- If you encounter issues (e.g., script loading, Chart.js, or jsPDF errors), ensure files are in the same directory and use a local server.
 Test in Incognito mode to rule out extension interference (e.g., MindStudio content scripts).
+Check the console for CDN-related errors and ensure an internet connection is available.
 - Future enhancements could include persistent storage, swipe gestures, or default day types with pre-set categories.

+## Troubleshooting
+- **Chart.js or jsPDF Errors**: If you see errors like `Chart is not defined` or `window.jspdf is undefined`, check your internet connection, as the app relies on CDNs for Chart.js and jsPDF.
+Open DevTools (F12) and look for console errors related to CDN URLs (e.g., `https://cdn.jsdelivr.net/npm/chart.js@4.4.3/dist/chart.umd.min.js`).
+Try refreshing the page or testing in Incognito mode to disable extensions (e.g., MindStudio) that may interfere.
+- **PDF Readability**: The PDF is now in landscape orientation with a larger week view (~260mm wide, ~60mm tall) and pie chart (~100mm), with scaled-up text (e.g., 8px for block labels, 10px for time markers, 12px for day labels) for better readability.
+If text is still hard to read, ensure you’re using a PDF viewer that supports zooming (e.g., Adobe Acrobat, browser PDF viewer).
+- **General Issues**: If the app doesn’t load or controls are missing, ensure all files (`index.html`, `styles.css`, `script.js`) are in the same directory.
+Use a local server (`python -m http.server`) instead of opening `index.html` directly.
+Test in Incognito mode to rule out extension interference.
+Check the console for errors and report them for further assistance.

 ## License
 This is a free, open-source tool for educational use.
 No warranty is provided.